SciML/LinearSolve.jl/docs/src/solvers/solvers.md

 ## Recommended Methods

-The default algorithm `nothing` is good for choosing an algorithm that will work, but one may need to change this to receive more performance or precision.
+The default algorithm `nothing` is good for picking an algorithm that will work, but one may need to change this to receive more performance or precision.
 If more precision is necessary, `QRFactorization()` and `SVDFactorization()` are the best choices, with SVD being the slowest but most precise.